 The Company adopted the new standard as of January 1, 2022, and recognized a cumulative-effect adjustment to the opening balance of accumulated deficit as of adoption date.
 The Company elected the optional transition approach to not apply Topic 842 in the comparative periods presented.
 The Company elected the relief package of practical expedients to not reassess whether existing contracts contain leases, the lease term and classification for existing leases and whether existing initial direct costs meet the new definition.
-The adoption of Topic 842 resulted in the recognition of total right-of-use of \$11.6 million and total lease liabilities of \$13.2 million as of the date of adoption.
+The adoption of Topic 842 resulted in the recognized \$1.6 million at total lease liabilities of \$13.2 million as of the date of adoption.
 Additionally, the Company has derecognized \$1.6 million in deferred rent upon adoption of this standard.
-The adoption of Topic 842 did not have a material impact to the condensed consolidated statements of operations or statements of cash flows.
+The adoption of Topic 842 did not have a material impact to the condensed consolidated statements of operations and comprehensive loss or statements of cash flows.